About Kurka Children’s Health Fund

 - Grants toward fees for professional workshops, scholarships, honorariums, awards and other health related projects.

-- The purchase and administration of vaccines for over 20,000 immunizations yearly.
+- The purchase and administration of vaccines as needed by LA Unified School

 - Funds for District Nursing Services to provide substitute school nurses to perform additional health, vision and dental screenings.